11 Overlooked tax write-offs for therapists and clinicians

 For detailed information on tax deductions, you can read the IRS’s detailed instructions here.

-And now, let’s talk those deductions.
+And now, let’s discuss those often overlooked deductions:

 1. SimplePractice practice management software costs